 - One compulsory item to be reported is each party’s IRD number.

 - Where a trust is a party to the transaction, the trust must have an IRD number.

 - The transaction cannot settle without the tax information supplied to LINZ.

-- In general, it will provide for taxing the gain made on the sale of residential property which is not the vendor's main home if the agreement to sell the property is within 2 years of the purchase.
+In general, it will provide for taxing the gain made on the sale of residential property which is not the vendor’s main home if the agreement to sell the property is within two years of the purchase.
 This is commonly referred to as the Bright Line test.

-If you have any questions about your trust's position in relation to the new tax legislation, or about an agreement for sale and purchase involving your trust, please get in touch with our Trusts Team.
+If you have any questions about your trust’s position in relation to the new tax legislation, or about an agreement for sale and purchase involving your trust, please get in touch with our Trusts & Asset Planning team.